 Solutions for Lustre Training

-This advanced-level training was developed for anyone who wishes to further their knowledge of the file system and gain deeper insights into solutions from Intel for the software.
-The training will expose you to many concepts of implementation and configuration details.
+This advanced training is for anyone who wishes to further their knowledge of the file system and gain deeper insights into solutions from Intel for software.
+The training exposes you to many implementation concepts and configuration details.